h4ck3rk3y/h4ck3rk3y.github.io/_posts/2020-05-24-may-checkin.md

 I was listening to this podcast by Jason Fried where he was talking about the initial days of 37 signals and how they were just another boutique web consultation company.
 He mentioned that he had put his opinions on the website, if a customer agreed with his companies opinions then they'd think they'd work well together.

 I think there is a market for opinions.
-Looking at Github market place you'll probably find over ten Continous Integration Platforms.
+Looking at Github market place you'll probably find over ten Continuous Integration Platforms.
 Why do  I use CircleCi?
 Well I like the asthetics.
 All the CI businesses seem to be doing just fine, there are no unicorns though.

 Do you just drop this idea and look for another one?